Hey Planning Mashers!

 Now the thing is – I don’t actually use planners, as you might know, I’m a Bullet Journal girl, through and through.
 So I had to get creative because that beautiful planner deserves to be used!

-I came up with these 13 different ways of using an old planner and I bet you’ll find among them that one idea that’ll fit you.
+Hopefully, you agree, and that’s why in this post you’ll learn 13 different ways of using an old planner.
+I bet you’ll find among them that one idea that’ll fit you.

 Use It Next Year